Abhishekjha18/License-Metric/README.md

 - **STEVAL-MKBOXPRO Board:** Ensure you have the STEVAL-MKBOXPRO microcontroller board.

-- **Mobile Device:** A smartphone or tablet with the ST-BLE and ST AIOT CRAFT app installed.
+- **Mobile Device:** A smartphone or tablet with the ST AIOT CRAFT app installed.

 - **Internet Access:** For connecting to the ST AIOT craft website.